Victorian Railways PL type carriage: Demise

 After World War II, the Victorian Railways was seriously run-down, with old rollingstock and a lack of maintenance.
 As a result, patronage began to fall and, combined with greater motor car travel, the need for local train services fell very quickly.

 That, combined with the age of the PL series of passenger cars, caused scrapping to begin in 1978, which lasted until 1988.
 The cars were removed earlier than many other classes, because, with their lighter construction, they could only handle a maximum drawbar load of 360 tonnes trailing, as opposed to 900 tonnes for the other timber passenger car classes.

 Preservation

 Both the Victorian Goldfields Railway and the Mornington Tourist Railway possess PL-series carriages.

 The former has BPL 43 and BCPL's 16, 25, 29 and 30.
 The latter has BCPL 6 and BPL's 78 and 86.
 Aside from BPL 43, these carriages have all had other identities; respectively, APL 8/BPL 92, BPL 2, BPL 52, BPL 45, APL 6/BPL 96, APL 28 and APL 29.
 Effectively, four BPLs and two of each type of APL exist.

+Carriage's BPL 14, 42, 54, 55, 57, BCPL 4 & 11 exist in private ownership or used for private accommodation.